ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-swashplate-setup.rst

 Set :ref:`H_SV_MAN <H_SV_MAN>` to 4 to have swashplate move to minimum position.
 Adjust :ref:`H_COL_MIN <H_COL_MIN>` until blade pitch angle measures the desired minimum collective blade pitch.

+.. note:: Overall collective measurements must be made using the :ref:`H_SV_MAN <H_SV_MAN>` parameter since these would be impacted and inaccurate if the autopilot stabilization was active.

 Version 4.2
 -----------
 Minimum and Maximum Collective Blade Pitch Angle